 If your wrists are the limiting factor for holding this pose for 30 seconds, you can try turning your wrists out 90 degrees so your fingers are perpendicular to your body, rather than pointing backward.

 Next up, let’s tackle the thigh chafe.
 There’s lots of surface area here, so the potential for a big red patch of skin is high!
-You can minimize that chance by performing this drill to practice maintaining stability through your core and hips while running.
+You can prevent thigh chafing by performing this drill to practice maintaining stability through your core and hips while running.

 You might feel a little weird practicing this drill.
 In our community, it’s affectionately known as the zombie drill.
 You’ll see why in a minute!